 Competition for places is part of the story here.
 In the most recent local admissions data, 122 applications competed for 47 offers for the main entry route, a ratio of 2.6 applications per place, and the school was oversubscribed.

-Academically, headline Key Stage 2 outcomes in 2024 sit slightly above England on the combined expected standard measure, with 64.33% of pupils meeting the expected standard in reading, writing and mathematics, compared with an England average of 62%.
-The more striking figure is at the higher standard, where 17.67% met the higher standard across reading, writing and mathematics, well above the England average of 8%.
-The school’s FindMySchool ranking for primary outcomes places it below England average overall, ranked 10,307th in England and 62nd in Coventry, which is consistent with a school that has pockets of stronger performance alongside areas that are still improving.
+Academically, headline Key Stage 2 outcomes in the current dataset sit in a steady but mixed band, with 60% of pupils meeting the expected standard in reading, writing and mathematics.
+At the higher standard, 10% met the higher standard across reading, writing and mathematics.
+The school’s FindMySchool ranking for academic primary outcomes is 8,814th in England and 55th in Coventry, which is consistent with a school that has some stronger subject indicators alongside areas still improving.

 The most recent Ofsted inspection, published 05 March 2025, confirmed the school remains Good and that safeguarding arrangements are effective.